 In 1976 sales began to fall, and a few years later the increase in alcoholrelated mortality ceased as well.
-If estimates including unrecorded alcohol are taken into account, consumption can be said to have been largely stable for most of the 1980s and 1990s (at about 8 litres of pure alcohol per inhabitant aged 15 years or more).
-From this perspective, the major change is the increase seen mainly in the 2000s which has led to consumption reaching slightly more than 10 litres in 2004.
+If estimates including unrecorded alcohol are taken into account, annual consumption can be said to have been largely stable for most of the 1980s and 1990s (at about 8 litres of pure alcohol per inhabitant aged 15 years or more).
+From this perspective, the major change is the increase in the early 2000s, which has led to annual consumption per inhabitant aged 15 years or more being slightly above 10 litres of pure alcohol for the past four years.

 The number of arrests for public drunkenness fell sharply in the 1980s and 1990s, probably owing mainly to the attitudes and actions of society.
-However, it can be noted that this fall slowed down around the turn of the millennium and that the arrest level has remained constant in the 2000s.
+However, it can be noted that this fall slowed down around the turn of the millennium and that the arrest level remained constant until 2004, even though it increased in 2005.